Noxsios/ctf-slides/slides.md

 ### Finding the Hash

-- The top two are useless to me, but finally I find the hash inside the __third__ conversation.
+- The top two are useless to me, but I finally found the hash inside the __third__ conversation.
-  - For this I select each conversation, click `Follow Stream...` and skim through.
+  - For this I selected each conversation, clicked `Follow Stream...` and skimmed through looking for hash like data.

 ![the_hash_conversation](images/the_hash_conversation.png)